about the co-authors

 susan kullmann

 Susan gives people the confidence and knowledge they need to make the leap into the world of modern technology.
 She designs and delivers workshops in using computer software, including digital image editing with PhotoShop.
 At California State Polytechnic University Pomona, Susan developed an extensive academic technology support program for faculty.
 She also has taught history and women’s studies there, and at California State University at Long Beach.
-She is a member of the Organization of American Historians and the Western Association of Women Historians.

 Susan is a born-and-bred New Yorker.
 She earned her Bachelor’s and Masters degrees from the State University of New York at Stony Brook, and a doctorate in history from Carnegie Mellon University.
 Her dissertation focused on women’s role in the quest for justice in United States history.